6 years of historical data (2020–2025) · Communication Services · Internet Content & Information

 Margins and return-on-capital ratios measuring operating efficiency

-Reddit, Inc. earns an operating margin of 20.1%.
+Reddit, Inc. earns an operating margin of 20.1%, significantly above the Communication Services sector average of 1.6%.
 Operating margins have expanded from -17.4% to 20.1% over the past 3 years, signaling improving operational efficiency.
 ROE of 20.9% indicates solid capital efficiency.
 ROIC of 18.4% represents solid returns on invested capital.

 Full margin charts and quarterly trend are on the Earnings History page